logos-co/roadmap/content/dst/codex/codex-comparison.md

 * start-date: <2024/10/15>
 * end-date: <2024/12/31>

-Use the work done in Matrices Deployments and Control BitTorrent to build a set of scenarios that can be used to test Codex.
+Use the work done in Matrices Deployments and Control BitTorrent to build and test a set of scenarios that can be used to test Codex.

 We will target these things to compare: